johan-backstrom/data-cow/README.md

 What happens when Data Cow instantiates an object from this class, is that both these fields will be non null, and thus data Cow will not generate data for them.
-The recommended way to handle these problems is to change the primitive types to reference types such as Integer and to declare values as null.
+The recommended way to handle these problems is to change the primitive types to reference types such as Integer and to declare values without assignments.

  ```java
  public class NoLongerProblematicExample {